mxm/yoka/README.md

 Yoka
 ====

-Yoka is a framework for running performance tests on PaaS services.
-Currently, only Google Compute Engine is supported but Yoka can be extended to support other PaaS providers.
+Yoka is a framework for running performance tests on clusters.
+Existing clusters as well as dynamic clusters created by PaaS services are supported.
+Currently, only Google Compute Engine is supported as a PaaS service but Yoka can be extended to support other PaaS providers.

 With Yoka, you can define cluster suites which performance test a set of experiments.
 Experiments depend on systems which can be started along with the experiments.
 Right now, Yoka supports HDFS and Flink as configurable systems.

 Install
 -------